Which Is Bigger Meters Or Yards

 1 meter = 1.093613298 yards

 These numbers are defined by the International Yard and Pound Agreement of 1959, which standardized the yard for scientific and commercial use among the United States, United Kingdom, Canada, Australia, New Zealand, and South Africa.
-Because of that, because the yard is defined as exactly 0.
+Practically speaking, because the yard is defined as exactly 0.
 9144 meters, the relationship is fixed and does not vary with temperature or location.

 Quick Reference Table